You have no items in your shopping cart.

 Discover the best stabiliser for your camera based on weight, performance, and shooting style.

-- Camera and lens weight – Motorised gimbals have a minimum and maxiumum payload, exceeding this could cause malfunctions.
+- Camera and lens weight – Motorised models have a minimum and maxiumum payload, exceeding this could cause malfunctions.

-- Weight of stabiliser – Consider if you can comfortably hold the gimbal for extended periods of time.
+- Weight of stabiliser – Consider if you can comfortably hold the unit for extended periods of time.

 - Controls and features – Wireless control, tripod mount thread, operation modes, battery life etc.